fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 5.md

     - **Physical** impacts on a plant: membrane damage (viscosity, leakage) > Osmotic breakdown > Wilting/drying of tissues > **heat death**
     - **Biochemical** impact on a plant: protein/enzyme inactivation > protein denaturation > **heat death**

-## Tolerance adaptations to high temperatures
+## Tolerance Adaptations to High Temperatures
 - **Morphological** adaptations:
     - Insulation by hairs; insulate tissues against high temperature by becoming more "hairy"/fuzzy on the surface of the plant
     - Reflection by hairs; reflect heat by making leaves lighter in color through growing this hair/fuzz